LeeroyLabs/sailcms-documentation/breeze/activerecord.md

 ## Push to array

+You can easily push content to an array in your database object using `push` and `pushEach`. `push` is meant to be used with 1 item being added. `pushEach` will push an array's items one after the other.
+See it like a merge.
+But `pushEach` also has a secret power, it can sort and/or slice the final array.

 ## Pop out of array

+Remove the first element of your array.

 ## Pull from array

+Remove the last element of your array.

 ## Pull all from array

+Removes everything that matches your query in the array.
+For example, you want to remove every item that matches the "world" string.

 ## Updated values after saving